 Croatia.
 I’ve never been there.
 I’ve heard it’s absolutely beautiful.
 We were looking at for the summer but got put on ice.
 I was keen to go back to Amsterdam.

 I studied art at university.
 I teach art.
 There’s so much fantastic stuff in Amsterdam.
 I was dead keen to go and have a look at again.
 Amsterdam is not going anywhere.
 I can head back there.
 So maybe all of those can happen in 2021.

 Neil: It’d be awesome.
 If you can come along again.
 It’d be good fun.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Llanwrtyd Wells, Wales using the map below!